Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Design Space Exploration

-Figure~\ref{fig:MOO_DSE} illustrates the standard tool's design space for each benchmark circuit under D1 and D8 output load scenarios in the first and third columns, and their respective optimised design space from the MOEDA flow in the second and fourth columns.
-From the first and third columns, all cross markers represent tool-generated solutions and their face colors correspond to the color bar relating to circuit area ranging from large (red) to small (blue).
+The first and third columns of Fig.~\ref{fig:MOO_DSE} illustrate the standard tool's design space for each benchmark circuit under D1 and D8 output load scenarios.
+Their respective optimised design space from the MOEDA flow is shown in Fig.~\ref{fig:MOO_DSE}'s second and fourth columns.
+From ``Standard Flow'' columns, all cross markers represent tool-generated solutions in ``$D_{wc}$ vs. $P_{total}$'' and their face colors correspond to the color bar relating to the area objective $A_{gate}$ ranging from large (red) to small (blue).
 Solutions additionally marked with squares have failed to meet timing constraints.
-The red line highlights the Syn-Opt.~\enquote{elite} solution front, which is calculated using the non-dominated sorting approach in three dimensions with regard to $D_{wc}$, $P_{total}$ and $A_{gate}$.
+The red line highlights the Syn-Opt.~\enquote{elite} solution front, which is calculated using the non-dominated sorting approach in three dimensions in regard to $D_{wc}$, $P_{total}$ and $A_{gate}$.
 All solutions in the first domination rank are connected with a line to highlight the~\enquote{Syn-Frontier} more clearly.
 The Syn-Frontiers shown in the figures are projections from the 3D objective space onto the 2D plots.

-Looking at the design space of the standard flow, it can be observed that the 16-bit error detector/corrector (C1908) and the 9-bit ALU (C5315) can be synthesised and optimised well by the tool as the set of solutions forms a smooth Pareto frontier.
-However, the 16x16 multiplier (C6288), which is a highly structured circuit, yields a less regular frontier with more clustered solutions.
-This indicates that the tools struggle to effectively trade-off multiple objectives when optimising a complex design with a relatively fixed circuit topology.
+Looking at the design space of the standard flow, it can be observed that the 16-bit error detector/corrector (C1908), the 9-bit ALU (C5315) and even the log2 circuit can be synthesised and optimised well by the tool as the set of solutions forms a smooth Pareto frontiers.
+However, the 16x16 multiplier (C6288), which is a highly structured circuit using a number of adders, yields a less regular frontier with more clustered solutions.
+This indicates that the synthesis tool struggles to effectively trade-off multiple objectives when optimising a complex design with a relatively fixed circuit topology.